webpack/webpack.js.org/src/content/contribute/writing-a-plugin.md

 ## Async event hooks

 Some plugin hooks are asynchronous.
-To tap into them, we can use `tap` method which will behave in synchronous manner or use one of `tapAsync` method or `tapPromise` method which are asyncronous methods.
+To tap into them, we can use `tap` method which will behave in synchronous manner or use one of `tapAsync` method or `tapPromise` method which are asynchronous methods.

 ### tapAsync